 Blessing Honey at the Beginning of the Dormition Fast

-Today is the last day of the Dormition Fast on the New Calendar, and the first day of the fast on the Old Calendar.
-And on the first day of the Fast, it was once the common practice to bring new honey to church to be blessed with these words:
+The Dormition fast runs from the first day of August through the eve of the Feast of the Dormition (known as the Assumption in Western churches).
+On the first day of the Dormition Fast, it was once the common practice to bring new honey to church to be blessed with these words:

 O Lord Jesus Christ, Whose mercies cannot be contained and Whose bounties are ineffable; Who are wondrous in glory and Who works miracles, Who by the operation of the Holy Spirit once blessed Israel and nourished them with honey from a rock: As the same Lord, look down now from above on this Your work, and with Your heavenly blessing bless and consecrate this honeycomb and the honey that comes from it.
 Grant to it the action of a blessings beyond all perfection, so that all tasting of it, receiving it and eating it, may find good health, and by this nourishment be satisfied and filled with all good things.
 For You are He Who bestows all good things, and to You we ascribe glory, together with Your Father Who is without beginning, and Your Most-holy, Good and Life-creating Spirit, now and ever and unto ages of ages.
 Amen.